ptomato/sandbox/gjs-memory-leaks/spidermonkey-heaps.md

 ### Weak Maps

 The weak maps portion always starts with the string `# Weak maps.` and each line contains the metadata of a WeakMap.
-Generally these aren't of much interest to GJS users since SpiderMonkey can handle these just fine and they're pretty uncommon anyways.
+Generally these aren't of much interest and they're pretty uncommon anyways.

 ## Section Separator